sourav-bk/Golang/Goroutines&Channel.md

 ***Channel*** in Go is a communication mechanism used by goroutines.
 It allows safe data sharing between goroutines without explicit locks.

+Think of it as a pipe., through which goroutines send/receive values.

 Go channels use the FIFO (First-In, First-Out) method and Values sent to a channel are received in the same order they were sent.

 If multiple goroutines are sending/receiving, the order of operations is preserved as they are processed through the channel's internal buffer.